LilyCrow/Modeling-HIV-in-Vivo/README.md

 # HIV_ICR

-This study aims to model the within host dynamics of HIV.
-Inside this repository you will find the following four scripts: 2017_InVivo.R, PI.R, RTI.R, and RTI_PI.R.
+This study aims to model the within host dynamics of HIV with a focus on CD4+ T-cells and viral load.
+Inside this repository you will find the following scripts: In_Vivo.R and RTI.R.

-Each script is based upon the equations outlined in "The In Vivo Dynamics of HIV Infection with the Influence of Cytotoxic T Lymphocyte Cells" which can be found here: https://www.hindawi.com/journals/isrn/2017/2124789/.
-2017_InVivo.R replicates the plots outlined in "The In Vivo Dynamics of HIV".
-The other three scripts-- PI.R, RTI.R, and PI_RTI.R-- account for two types of drug therapies in different variations (individually and combined).
+In_Vivo.R is based upon the equations outlined in "An Optimal Control Approach to HIV Immunology" which can be found here: https://pdfs.semanticscholar.org/022f/3909c2f6a319345ef2d62f3526cdd5dac0ca.pdf.
+In_Vivo.R replicates equation (1) in "An Optimal Approach" using the parameters from tables (2) and (3).
+The model replicates the concentration of CD4+ T-cells, infected CD4+ T-cells, viruses, CD8+ T-cells, and activated CD8+ T-cells per mm3 inside an HIV-1 infected person over the first 365 days of infection.

+RTI.R builds upon In_Vivo.R by accounting for a reverse transcriptase inhibitor (RTI), a type of antiretroviral therapy used to treat HIV.
+RTI's interfere with the viruses ability to productively infect a cell, thereby preventing the creation of new viruses.
+The effectiveness of the drug was calculated based on an industry form of measurement called the EC50 value and the minimum and maximum concentration as a function of time.
+The RTI used in this model is Emtricitabine.
+The EC50 values of Emtricitabine can be found here: https://www.accessdata.fda.gov/drugsatfda_docs/label/2008/021500s010,021896s004lbl.pdf  along with the Cmin and Cmax values here:  the Hill Coefficient used in this model is 1, calculated by this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3236558/.

 In order to run each script you will need to install an R interpretor (unless you already have one).
 To do so type
 ```